Cheapest Food to Buy: Best List of 57 Budget Foods

 Nuts and seeds are a great addition to any diet as they are loaded with essential nutrients and have numerous health benefits.
 They are rich in protein, healthy fats, fiber, vitamins, and minerals.
 Incorporating nuts and seeds into your meals can help improve heart health, reduce inflammation, and aid in weight management.

-52) Peanut butter
+52) Peanut Butter

 Peanut butter is a beloved food that delights many palates.
 This creamy spread is crafted mainly from ground peanuts, often blended with oil and salt for a delectable taste.